ToNi3141/Rasterix/README.md

 make X_RESOLUTION=240 Y_RESOLUTION=320 Y_LINE_RESOLUTION=64
 ```

 Please not that a ```glClear()``` will behave now differently when it is omitted.
 Normally, when you omit this, you would see the last frame.
-The RasteriCEr will show you an echo of the previous line.
+The Rasterix will show you an echo of the previous line.
 ## iCE40UP5K build details
 Other iCE40 FPGAs are not working because they lack internal memory.
 - 32kB Texture buffer, supported resolutions: 128x128, 64x64, 32x32.